withastro/starlight/.changeset/big-kangaroos-brush.md

 "@astrojs/starlight": patch
 ---

-Adds examples to jsdoc for `UserConfigSchema.title`
+Adds examples to the inline documentation for `title` in the Starlight configuration object